 Works by Edward Theodore Compton available in our gallery

 † 1921 Feldafing

-Compton can be associated with its light-flooded landscapes the Impressionists.
-In addition to his oil paintings are many watercolors and drawings, which are often found in the literature of the German and Austrian Alpine Association.
-Numerous works have been published as xylographs in the magazines “Über Land und Meer”, in the “Leipziger Illustrierte Zeitschrift” and in the “Meisterwerken der Holzschneidekunst”.
+In addition to his oil paintings, he created many watercolors and drawings, which can often be found in the literature of the German and Austrian Alpine Club.
+Numerous works have been published as xylographies in the magazines “Über Land und Meer”, in the “Leipziger Illustrierte Zeitschrift” and in the “Meisterwerken der Holzschneidekunst”.

-With his works Compton exerts a great influence on other alpine painters such as Ernst Heinrich Platz and Karl Arnold.
-Even his children Dora and Edward Harrison Compton continue the path of their father as a mountain painter.
+With his works, Compton exerts a great influence on other Alpine painters such as Ernst Heinrich Platz and Karl Arnold.
+Even his children Dora and Edward Harrison Compton continue their father’s path as mountain painters.